dburriss/dburriss.github.io/_posts/2018-04-07-maintainable-unit-tests.md

 }
 ```

-Looking at the use-case we no longer need to inject `IValidator`.
-Not only is our test going to have to change, we are going to have to change the test completely because we no longer have a validator to inject as a mock.
+Looking at the use-case, we no longer need to inject `IValidator`.
+Not only is what we test going to have to change, we are going to have to change the test completely because we no longer have a validator to inject as a mock.
 We have seen the first signs of our tests being fragile.

 Let's try make our test focus on the behavior we expect instead of relying on the structure of our code.